Calculator Articles

 When the first hand-held calculators appeared in the early 1970s they were very expensive and many companies saw the opportunity of making a profit by manufacturing them.
 Some of these companies are familiar to us since they are still producing calculators today, having introduced dozens of models and sold millions of calculators over the years.
 Other companies manufactured a number of models but were hit by the plummeting price of calculators in the mid-1970s and departed the calculator business.

-Later, small companies bought calculators labeled for them from other manufacturers, usually in Asia, but these are not so interesting.
-Particularly in this category are the "Standard type 1" and the "Standard type 2" which are found with the names of many companies on them.
+Later, small marketing companies bought calculators labelled for them from other manufacturers (termed the original equipment manufacturers, or OEMs), usually in Asia, but these calculators are usually not so interesting.
+Particularly in this category are the "Standard type 1" and the "Standard type 2" calculators which are found with the names of many companies on them.

 Below is a sample of these "One Hit Wonders":